CS

 Buy the CUPRA Ateca if: You prioritise performance, need more boot space, or prefer CUPRA's approach to design and ownership experience.

-Buy the Skoda Kodiaq if: You want lower running costs, need stronger towing, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Kodiaq if: You want lower running costs, value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.

 The Verdict

-The CUPRA Ateca takes 3 of 5 key spec categories.
+This is genuinely close.
+The CUPRA Ateca and Skoda Kodiaq trade blows across the spec sheet, and neither runs away with an outright win.
 The Skoda Kodiaq will save you roughly $200 a year in fuel.
 If boot space matters, the CUPRA Ateca has a clear edge.
+The Skoda Kodiaq adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)